 You'll be able to collect shipping information, addresses, phone numbers, names, and more.

-To make sure you don't put your client or your business at risk, we need to warn you about collecting sensitive info.
-Sensitive information are things that can hurt your client if they got out, like banking info or SIN/SSNs.
+To make sure you don't put your prospect or your business at risk, we need to warn you about collecting sensitive info.
+Sensitive information are things that could financially hurt your prospect if they got out, like banking info or SIN/SSNs.

-We're doing what we can to protect you and your client by blocking credit cards.
-If a customer tries to enter a credit card number, we'll throw a warning saying we don't allow this.
+We're doing what we can to protect you and your prospect by blocking credit cards.
+If they try to enter a credit card number, we'll throw a warning saying we don't allow this.
 As an added step, we’ll purge that text from our servers the moment they click out of the text box.

 Also, if you ask for a credit card number in the editor, we'll throw a warning your way letting you know this won't work.

 We’re not able to filter other risky items, though.
 Things like bank account numbers are too close to other numbers to filter.
 Even though we can’t filter it, asking for that info is still a bad idea.
 Think to yourself: "if this got out, how much damage would it cause?"

 We still have some great uses for client input forms.
 Info that's public (addresses, names, phone numbers, etc), or apply only to you (invoice number, etc) are great things we can collect.
 If your client's tee-shirt size gets leaked, the worst damage possible would be to their ego.

 For now, we recommend sticking to our existing invoicing and payment integrations.